Benefits of Ethical Hacking for Your Business

-What good can come out having an employee on rolls who is known to be an ethical hacker?
+What good can come out of having an employee on rolls who is known to be an ethical hacker?
 Well, a lot!

 The digital marketplace is a twisted world to live in where people enter with all sorts of nefarious intentions.
-Of course there is a cyber security skill gap due to lack of awareness and the best way to fix it is to have a white hat hacker onboard.
+Of course, there is a cyber security skill gap due to lack of awareness and the best way to fix it is to have a white hat hacker onboard.
 A white hat hacker is one with a certificate in an ethical hacking course and is responsible for finding and fixing vulnerabilities in the system.

 Case: Marriott International

 Impact: Personal information of 500 million customers compromised

 Details: In 2014, a breach occurred in the systems of Starwood hotels which were later acquired by Marriott International in 2016.
 The attackers remained in the system and were not discovered until the cyber attack of September 2018.